emahuni/em-async-events/README.md

     - register these using atomic statements.
 - **you can use it *without* of Vue!**
 - **excellent debugging and logging support**: trace and debug everything to quickly see what's going on.
-Tip: it's so useful to turn on `debug.all` option during development.
+Tip: it's so useful to turn on `debug.all` option during development, then turn on `trace/verbose` on each event/listener.
+It helps a lot if you can't figure out what's going on.

 ## Installation